publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch16/m__us_usc_t12_s1831o.md

             (E) __Critically undercapitalized__

-                An insured depository institution is “critically undercapitalized” if it fails to meet any level specified under subsection (c)(3)(A) of this section.
+                An insured depository institution is “critically undercapitalized” if it fails to meet any level specified under subsection (c)(3)(A).

         (2) __Other definitions__